EKR2001/silverstripe-tractor/README.md

 Tractor is a set of CMS enhancements for the Silverstripe platform.
 Currently it is an internal Kindleman tool, soon to be released as open source.

-docs for the flexible content component
+Along with this guide, there are [good docs for Silverstripe](https://userhelp.silverstripe.org/en/3.6/) users

 Shortcodes